 If you’re getting black smoke, or if your air fryer smokes even with low-fat foods, the problem isn’t your current meal—it’s the ghosts of meals past.
 A layer of baked-on, polymerized grease on the heating coil is the most common cause of persistent smoking.
 You need to clean it.

 First, unplug the unit and wait for it to cool completely, which takes at least 30 minutes.
 Turn the air fryer upside down on a towel to get easy access to the coil.
 For light grime, wipe the coil with a damp microfiber cloth and a drop of Dawn dish soap.
 For stubborn, caked-on gunk, create a paste with equal parts baking soda and water.
-Apply it to the coil, let it sit for 15 minutes, then gently scrub with a soft-bristled brush (an old toothbrush is perfect).
+Apply it to the coil, let it sit for 15 minutes, then gently scrub with a soft-bristled brush (an old toothbrush works well).
 Wipe away all residue with a clean damp cloth and let it air dry for at least an hour before plugging it back in.

 Adjust Your Temperature for High-Fat Foods